-Though the district is now called home to an estimated 300,000 people, it began around 1853 with nothing more than one adobe hut.
+Though the district is now home to an estimated 300,000 people, it began around 1853 with only one adobe hut.
 However, by the 1870s, an agricultural community had grown around the area.

-In the 1887 Harvey Wilcox, who had made a fortune in real estate, relocated to California from Kansas along with his wife Daeida.
+In 1887 Harvey Wilcox, who had made a fortune in real estate, relocated to California from Kansas along with his wife, Daeida.
 They soon bought 160 acres of land west of where Hollywood would soon be born.

 When Daeida Wilcox went on a trip to the East, she met a woman on the train that spoke of her country home in Ohio named after a Dutch settlement called “Hollywood.”
-Daeida liked the sound of it and when she returned to Southern California she gave the name their ranch.
+Daeida liked the sound of it, and when she returned to Southern California, she gave the name to their ranch.

-The famous Hollywood Hotel, the first in hotel in Hollywood, was opened in 1902 by a developer who was selling residential lots along the foothills.
+The famous Hollywood Hotel, the first hotel in Hollywood, was opened in 1902 by a developer selling residential lots along the foothills.
 The hotel’s initial objective was to house the many people that he was trying to sell to.
-Flanking the west side of Highland Avenue, the structure fronted Prospect Avenue, which was then, just a dusty, unpaved road.
-Today the Kodak Theatre, home of the Academy Awards stands where the old hotel once was.
+Flanking the west side of Highland Avenue, the structure fronted Prospect Avenue, which was then just a dusty, unpaved road.
+Today the Kodak Theatre, home of the Academy Awards, stands where the old hotel once was.

-The community incorporated in 1903, but its independence was short-lived, as the lack of water forced annexation with the city of Los Angeles in 1910.
-During its seven years as a self-supporting town, several ordinances were passed which included outlawing the sale of liquor the driving of cattle through the streets in herds of more than two hundred.
+The community was incorporated in 1903, but its independence was short-lived, as the lack of water forced annexation with the city of Los Angeles in 1910.
+Several ordinances were passed during its seven years as a self-supporting town, including outlawing liquor sales and driving cattle through the streets in herds of over 200.

-In 1904, a new trolley car track running from Los Angeles to Hollywood up Prospect Avenue was opened.
-The system, called “the Hollywood Boulevard,” cut travel time to and from the city drastically.
+In 1904, a new trolley car track from Los Angeles to Hollywood opened up Prospect Avenue.
+The system, called “the Hollywood Boulevard,” drastically cut travel time to and from the city.

-Although electric lights existed at that time, none were powerful enough to adequately expose film; the best source of illumination for movie production was natural sunlight.
-Besides the moderate, dry climate, they were also drawn to the state because of its open spaces and wide variety of natural scenery.
+Although electric lights existed at that time, none were powerful enough to expose film adequately; natural sunlight was the best illumination source for movie production.
+Besides the moderate, dry climate, they were also drawn to the state because of its open spaces and a wide variety of natural scenery.

 Another reason was the distance of Southern California from New Jersey, which made it more difficult for Thomas Edison to enforce his motion picture patents.
-At the time, Edison owned almost all the patents relevant to motion picture production and, in the East, movie producers acting independently of Edison’s Motion Picture Patents Company were often sued by Edison and his agents.
-Thus, movie makers working on the West Coast could work independent of Edison’s control.
-If he sent agents to California, word would usually reach Los Angeles before the agents did and the movie makers could escape to nearby Mexico.
+Edison owned almost all the patents relevant to motion picture production at the time.
+In the East, movie producers acting independently of Edison’s Motion Picture Patents Company were often sued by Edison and his agents.
+Thus, movie makers working on the West Coast could work independently of Edison’s control.
+If he sent agents to California, word would usually reach Los Angeles before the agents did, and the movie makers could escape to nearby Mexico.